-Pursuant to Section 5.1(a) of the Regulatory Review Act, enclosed is a copy of a final-form regulation for review by the Commission.
-This final rulemaking was approved by the Environmental Quality Board (EQB) on September 18, 2001.
+Pursuant to Section 5.1(a) of the Regulatory Review Act, enclosed is a copy of a revised final-form regulation for review by the Commission.
+This final rulemaking had been approved by the Environmental Quality Board (EQB) on September 18, 2001, and a typographical error was corrected by the EQB on October 16, 2001.

 This rulemaking revises requirements for the operation of solvent cleaning machines and applies only to those operations that use solvents containing greater than 5% VOC content by weight for the cleaning of metal parts.
 The final amendments are limited to the removal of grease and oils from metal parts.
 Major provisions include adding a volatility limit of 1 mm Hg for the VOC used in cold cleaning machines and establishing hardware technology requirements for vapor cleaning machines.
 These amendments will require operators of these machines to either modify existing equipment or use lower volatility cleaning solvents in order to reduce evaporative emissions.
 Exemptions and alternative compliance options are provided for in the final rule.
-Proposed requirements for containerizing solvent-laden hand-wipe rags for storage and disposal have been eliminated.
+Proposed requirements for containerizing solventladen hand-wipe rags for storage and disposal have been eliminated.